-At MIRAS, our subject programmes and Community and Service activities focus attention on cultures around the world.
-This is highlighted by activities and events such as the December International Festival and the student led human rights conference involving schools around Almaty.
+At MIRAS, our subject programmes and Service and Action activities focus attention on cultures around the world.
+This is highlighted by activities and events such as the December International Festival and the UNESCO conference, MUN and other activities involving schools around Almaty and Kazakhstan.
 A study of the features of our host country culture can be found in many areas of the programme: field trips to visit places of interest in and around Almaty and in the active student involvement when the school celebrates national days in Kazakhstan.